VictorTeixeiraS/projects/projects/build-local-dev-environment-python/12-bookbot_read/readme.md

 # Bookbot - Read file

 Now that you've got your machine all configured, let's build "bookbot"!
-Bookbot is a simple command-line program that reads in text from a file, and generates a report about the text.
+Bookbot is a simple command-line program that reads text from a file and generates a report about the text.

 ## Download "Frankenstein" by Mary Shelley (it's public domain)